A local approach to parameter space reduction for regression and classification tasks: Localized parameter space reduction

 where $\Lambda$ stands for the diagonal matrix with entries the eigenvalues of \cref{eq:cov_matrix}, and $\mathbf{W}$ is the eigenvectors matrix from the decomposition of the covariance matrix.
 As we are going to show in \cref{sec:results} this new metric allows a better partitioning both for regression and classification tasks by exploiting both global and local informations.
 For insights about the heuristics behind it, we refer to~\cref{rmk:heuristics as distance}.

 To actually find the medoids the partitioning around medoids (PAM) algorithm~\cite{kaufman2009finding} is used.
-It uses a greedy approach after the initial selection of the medoids, also called representative objects.
-They are changed with a non-representative object, i.e. one of the remaining samples, if it would improve the clustering quality.
-This iterative process of replacing the medoids by other objects continues until the quality of the resulting clustering cannot be improved by any replacement. \Cref{algo:kmedoids} illustrates this approach with pseudo-code.
+PAM uses a greedy approach after the initial selection of the medoids, also called representative objects.
+The medoids are changed with a non-representative object, i.e. one of the remaining samples, if it would improve the clustering quality.
+This iterative process of replacing the medoids by other objects continues until the quality of the resulting clustering cannot be improved by any replacement. \Cref{algo:kmedoids} presents this approach with pseudo-code.